dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 /root/.ssh/<custom_server_key_file>
 ```

+This allows you to perform further actions with the server by connecting via ssh by the user \<username\> using the key.

 ## 5. Firewall

 &#x1F534; The firewall ensures that the traffic can go to the server only via the specified ports.
 This protects against exploitation of ports that has been accidentally opened with other services, so it greatly reduces the attack surface.